thaliaarchi/omniwsa/docs/dialects/lime.md

 - Unterminated block comments are allowed.
 - Macros without a closing `]` are not handled.
 - Open `[` in a macro list is not handled.
+- Labels with colliding hashes are treated as the same.
+Only the first 255 bytes of a label are hashed.

+TODO: When pass/tokens/label_{first,rest}_part{1,2}.wsa are combined, it exhibits some bug in the hash map implementation.
+It doesn't seem to be from a hash collision.

 ## Disassembler